Docky37/SendMoney/readme.md

 - v1.0 release adds Money deposit and withdrawal functionalities with the same orderDTO.
 Deposit POST request on /pmb-adm/deposit need an admin logged user.
 - v1.1 fixes the credentials kill problem after a SQL export/import due to a character encoding trouble by replacing password VARCHAR type by BINARY(60) type in buddy table.
+- v1.2 use BigDecimal for money value (and decimal in database field.

 ### Database

-The file data.sql (in sendmoney/src/main/resources) contains sql instructions to create both prod and test databases, their tables and some data.
+The file **schema.sql** (in sendmoney/src/main/resources) contains sql instructions to create both prod and test databases and mandatory data.
+The file **data.sql** (in sendmoney/src/main/resources) contains sql instructions to create some data for demonstration.

-Application uses mySQL 8.0 with user 'root' and password 'rootroot'.
+Application uses mySQL 8.0.

+SendMoneyApplication deal with prod database called 'pmb_sendmoney' by credentials stored in IDE environment variables (**PMB_DB_USER = pmb-sendmoney-user**  and  **PMB_DB_PASSWORD= PazfWort_X72020!**)

+The pmb_sendmoney_test database use other credentials (testeur / 1231231).